Martingonn/SentinelXP/README.md

  # How can you contribute?
  Simply make a contribution here, on Github.
 Another, better way, would be to send me links to malware repositories so that I can train the antivirus.
  <br> Remember, you have to send me the links/files yourself, as I have no server to send the files to.
 When I will have, I will only send out file hashes.
 You will be able to see that, as the project will be open-source forever.
+ <br>**You can also join the conversation here:** https://www.xpforums.com/conversations/windowsxp-antivirus.272/
 # Disclaimer!!!
 **We are not viable for any damages you sustain due to malware!!!**
 **The best antivirus is staying vigilant with what you do in the internet!!!**